doncandela/mgah/mgah.md

 - **Running a batch job using the container.**

   - For this purpose we have copied the python script `gputest.py` to the Unity directory that holds **`dsf.sif`**.
 Because this container does not contain CuPy, if we use it to run `gputest.py` only the CPU will be used.
-Here is an sbatch script called **`app-nogpu.sh`**:
+Here is an sbatch script called **`app.sh`**:

     ```
     #!/bin/bash
-    # app-nogpu.sh 1/16/24 D.C.
+    # app.sh 2/5/25 D.C.
-    # Sample one-task sbatch script using a container, but not a GPU
+    # One-task sbatch script using runs an Apptainer container that
+    # doesn't use MPI or a GPU.
     #SBATCH -c 6                  # use 6 CPU cores
     #SBATCH -p cpu                # submit to partition cpu